CNadjim/event-flow/README.md

 ## EventFlow

-Event-flow est un framework Java conçu pour implémenter des architectures orientées événements.
-Il offre une approche hexagonale pour construire des applications basées sur l'évent sourcing et le pattern CQRS (Command Query Responsibility Segregation).
+Event-flow is a Java framework designed to implement event-driven architectures.
+It offers a hexagonal approach to building applications based on event sourcing and the CQRS (Command Query Responsibility Segregation) pattern.
+Additionally, there are spring, rabbitmq and mongo adapters.